 Manage SQL sessions

 A session is a Spark instance in an EMR Serverless Spark workspace.
-You use an sql session to run SQL queries and perform data science analysis.
-This topic describes how to create an sql session.
+You can create an SQL session to run SQL queries and perform data science analysis.

 Create an SQL session

-Once you create an sql session, you can select it when creating an sql job.
+After you create an SQL session, you can select it when you create an SQL job.

 1. Go to the Sessions page.